marijnh/Eloquent-JavaScript/14_dom.md

   document.getElementById("quote").appendChild(
     elt("footer", "—",
         elt("strong", "Karl Popper"),
-        ", preface to the second editon of ", elt("em", "The Open Society and Its Enemies"), ", 1950"));
+        ", preface to the second edition of ", elt("em", "The Open Society and Its Enemies"), ", 1950"));
 </script>